Civilian Conservation Corps: Indian Division

+Mexican Americans

+Chicano American men experienced a lot of the same restrictions as the Native Americans while working in the Civilian Conservation Corps.
+They were categorized as neither black or white, so there is no official statistic on the population of Mexican American men that joined the CCC.
+Although they were allowed some of the privileges that their white counterparts held, Chicanos were not allowed to take up leadership positions and were made to complete more menial tasks alongside Black enrollees such as cooking, cleaning and maintenance.
+Many camps also enforced discriminatory policies against Spanish-speaking enrollees, including punishments for speaking Spanish and restrictions that reinforced pressure to assimilate into white American culture.
+Complaints from Chicano workers revealed widespread segregation in sleeping arrangements, work assignments, and social spaces.
+Chicano workers in Arizona and California reported harassment, physical assault, and unequal disciplinary treatment, especially in isolated rural camps where racial tensions were common.

+Chicano youth played an important role in conservation efforts during the Great Depression by building trails, planting trees, and maintaining public lands.
+Their participation demonstrated that Mexican American communities were actively involved in early environmental and conservation movements, even while facing exclusion and racism within the CCC system.

 Expansion, 1935–1936

 Responding to public demand to alleviate unemployment, Congress approved the Emergency Relief Appropriation Act of 1935, on April 8, 1935, which included continued funding for the CCC program through March 31, 1937.
 The age limit was expanded to 17–28 to include more men.
 April 1, 1935, to March 31, 1936, was the period of greatest activity and work accomplished by the CCC program.
 Enrollment peaked at 505,782 in about 2,900 camps by August 31, 1935, followed by a reduction to 350,000 enrollees in 2,019 camps by June 30, 1936.
 During this period the public response to the CCC program was overwhelmingly popular.
 A Gallup poll of April 18, 1936, asked: "Are you in favor of the CCC camps?"; 82% of respondents said "yes", including 92% of Democrats and 67% of Republicans.

 Change of purpose, 1937–1938

 On June 28, 1937, the Civilian Conservation Corps was legally established and transferred from its original designation as the Emergency Conservation Work program.
 Funding was extended for three more years by Public Law No. 163, 75th Congress, effective July 1, 1937.
-Congress changed the age limits to 17–23 years old and changed the requirement that enrollees be on relief to "not regularly in attendance at school, or possessing full-time employment."
+Congress changed the age limits to 17–23 years old and changed the requirement that enrollees be on relief to "not regularly in attendance at school, or possessing full-time employment".
 The 1937 law mandated the inclusion of vocational and academic training for a minimum of 10 hours per week.
 Students in school were allowed to enroll during summer vacation.
 During this period, the CCC forces contributed to disaster relief following 1937 floods in New York, Vermont, and the Ohio and Mississippi river valleys, and response and clean-up after the 1938 hurricane in New England.